Go to Homepage

 REGIONAL AIRLINES & LOW COST CARRIERS

-Small is still beautiful in Asia but consolidations return
+Small is still beautiful in Asia but ambitious new faces emerge

 Small Asian airlines with big plans are opening up the travel map.
 We survey boutique airlines and regional players.
-Bikinis appear and disappear aloft and NokScoot became the first victim of Covid-19.
-Bamboo Airways takes off from Vietnam, Air Japan restarts and Air India will gobble up Vistara and its budget offshoots in 2024.
+Bikinis appear and disappear aloft and NokScoot becomes the first victim of Covid-19.
+Bamboo Airways takes off from Vietnam, Air Japan restarts, STARLUX puts Taiwan on the map, and new-look Air India marges with Vistara midnight 11 November 2024.

 Visit our Fackbook pagePrintE-mail Page